Spoken Speech Enhancement using EEG: Speech Enhancement models

 Generative Adversarial Network (GAN) consists of two networks namely the generator model and the discriminator model which are trained simultaneously.
 The generator model learns to generate data from a latent space and the discriminator model evaluates whether the data generated by the generator is fake or is from true data distribution.
 The training objective of the generator is to fool the discriminator.

-Our main motivation behind using GAN model was in the case of GAN, the loss function is learned during training of the model instead of using a fixed loss function in the case of LSTM regression model ( ie: MSE).
+Our main motivation behind using GAN model was in the case of GAN, the loss function is learned during training of the model instead of using a fixed loss function in the case of GRU or TCN or GRU-TCN regression model ( ie: MSE).

-Our generator model consists of two parallel LSTMs with 128 hidden units in each layer.
-The outputs of the two parallel LSTMs are concatenated and fed into another LSTM with 128 hidden units followed by a time distributed dense layer of 13 hidden units.
+Our generator model consists of two parallel GRU's with 128 and 64 hidden units in each layer.
+The outputs of the two parallel GRU's are concatenated and fed into TCN layer with 32 filters followed by a time distributed dense layer of 13 hidden units.
 The architecture of discriminator model is similar to that of the generator model but instead of the time distributed dense layer, a dense layer with single hidden unit sigmoid activation is used.
-The last time step output of the preceding LSTM layer is fed into the dense layer.
+The last time step output of the preceding TCN layer is fed into the dense layer.

 During training time, the generator always takes noisy MFCC ( obtained after adding gaussian noise to clean MFCC from training set) and clean EEG ( from training set) as input pairs and outputs fake MFCC.
-Generator model architecture is shown in Figure 4.
+The Generator model architecture is shown in Figure 8.
 The discriminator can take three possible pairs of inputs during training.
 Let $P_{f}$ be the sigmoid output of the discriminator for (fake MFCC, clean EEG) pair input, $P_{c}$ be the sigmoid output of the discriminator for (clean MFCC, clean EEG) pair input and $P_{n}$ be the sigmoid output of the discriminator for (noisy MFCC, clean EEG) pair input, then we can define the loss function of the generator as $-\log (P_{f})$ and loss function of the discriminator as $-\log (1-P_{f}) - \log (1-P_{n}) - \log (P_{c})$ for speech enhancement.
-The model was trained for 200 epochs using adam optimizer.
-Discriminator model architecture is shown in Figure 5.
+The model was trained for 100 epochs using adam optimizer with a batch size of 32.
+The Discriminator model architecture is shown in Figure 9.
 Input 1, Input 2 in the figure refers to the three possible pairs of input for the discriminator during training.
-Figures 6 and 7 shows the training loss for the generator and discriminator models.
+Figures 10 and 11 shows the training loss for the generator and discriminator models.

 During test time, the trained generator model takes (MFCC, EEG) input pair from the test set and outputs enhanced MFCC and we use griffin lim reconstruction algorithm to convert enhanced MFCC to speech.